Juul: US Food and Drug Administration investigations

 In September 2018, the FDA sent letters to Juul Labs and the manufacturers of the four other largest e-cigarette brands in the US—R.J.
 Reynolds' Vuse, Altria's MarkTen, Imperial Brands' blu eCigs, and Japan Tobacco International's Logic—giving them 60 days to lay out their plans to address widespread youth use of their products.
 If they fail to comply, FDA may "remove some or all of their flavored products that may be contributing to the rise in youth use from the market."
 FDA also sent over 1,300 warning letters to stores that undercover investigators had found to be selling Juul and other e-cigarettes to minors, and issued 131 fines ranging from $279 to $11,182.

 Juul responded with a statement that "Juul Labs will work proactively with FDA in response to its request."
 A Juul spokeswoman also announced that Juul has its own patrol of retailers who advertise to youths or who do not enforce age requirements, noting that it had requested the removal of over 5,500 posts from Instagram, 144 posts from Facebook Marketplace, and 33 from Amazon.com.
 In total, Instagram removed 4,562 of 5,500 posts, Facebook Marketplace removed 45 of 145, and Amazon took down 13 of 33.
 An April 2018 survey by the Truth Initiative found that 89% of adolescents who attempted to buy Juul online succeeded, however, and Gottlieb said that Juul's efforts "didn't have the intended impact or I wouldn't be viewing the statistics I'm now seeing."

 The FDA made an unannounced inspection of Juul headquarters in late September 2018 to gather information on the firm's marketing methods.
 FDA announced afterwards that it had seized thousands of pages of documents on Juul Labs' marketing practices.
 Shares of three Big Tobacco companies—Altria, Philip Morris International, and British American Tobacco—rose at the news of the inspection.

 On November 13, 2018, 60 days after the FDA's ultimatum, Juul announced it would stop accepting retail orders for mango, fruit, creme, and cucumber Juul pods in compliance with the FDA's investigation.
-Juul will continue to sell Virginia Tobacco, Classic Tobacco, and Menthol in retail stores, and noted that it will renew retail sales of its other flavors at stores that invest in age-verification technology.
+Juul will continue to sell Virginia tobacco, classic tobacco, and menthol flavored pods in retail stores, and noted that it will renew retail sales of its other flavors at stores that invest in age-verification technology.
 In addition, the company said they would shut down their Facebook and Instagram accounts in the U.S. that promote the use of flavored pods, which entice underage users.
-In September 2019, President Donald Trump made an announcement that there would be a possible ban implemented on a majority of flavored e-cigarettes with the exception of menthol.
+In September 2019, President Donald Trump announced a potential ban on a majority of flavored e-cigarettes with the exception of menthol.